Jordon Dizon: Professional career

-During CU's pro timing day, Dizon ran the forty yard dash in 4.59 seconds—which would have registered among the five fastest times recorded by a linebacker at the 2008 NFL Combine.
-His 34.5 inch vertical jump also impressed scouts, while Dizon's meager 12 repetitions lifting 225 pounds was considered poor for a linebacker.
+His 40-yard dash and 34.5 inch vertical jump impressed scouts, while Dizon's meager 12 repetitions lifting 225 pounds was considered poor for a linebacker.
 On April 26, 2008, Dizon was chosen 45th overall in the second round of the 2008 NFL draft by the Detroit Lions.

 Dizon's first season saw the rookie struggle to find consistent playing time.
 He finished the season with 31 total tackles, 14 of which came on special teams.
 When hired in January 2009, coach Jim Schwartz changed defensive schemes, moving Dizon back to the outside linebacker position.
 During the 2009 off-season, Dizon earned high praise from Lions defensive coordinator Gunther Cunningham and linebackers coach Matt Burke, the latter of whom noted, "Jordon’s probably been one of the hardest workers I have.
 He works really hard at it.
 He wants to do better, he wants to do it right and he really works at it.
 I’ve been really pleased with the work he’s done."

 Dizon tore two tendons in his knee and damaged a third during the 2010 NFL preseason.
 He was placed on season-ending injured reserve on August 16, 2010, after an ACL tear was diagnosed.
 Dizon was released by the Lions on July 28, 2011.